devleaks/cockpitdecks-docs/docs/Running/Installation.md

 > [!WARNING] Cockpitdecks X-Plane Helper Plugin
 > You can do this step later, but some functions will not work or be available inside Cockpitdecks.

-### Why an Additional Plugin?

-X-Plane UDP has some shortcomings that prevent some operations with decks.

-To circumvent this, Cockpitdecks provides a small python plugin called the Cockpitdecks Helper plugin, that need to be installed into X-Plane.
-The Cockpitdecks Helper plugin will execute some instructions on behalf of the Cockpitdecks application.
-Cockpitdecks Helper plugin just need to be installed and will provide its services to Cockpitdecks.

-If not installed, some of the commands inside Cockpitdecks will work properly.

-Cockpitdecks Helper plugin is an _in-process_ plugin, running inside X-Plane, while Cockpitdecks is an _out-of-process_ executable running independently of X-Plane.

-Here are the functions the Cockpitdecks Plugin offers to complement X-Plane UDP access.

-#### Long command execution

-Some commands cannot be executed directly through UDP.
-For exemples, commands that have a *start* and an *end* cannot be started or ended though UDP.
-It is an X-Plane UDP limitation.

-To execute long press commands, the **Cockpitdecks Helper** plugin needs to be installed in XPPython3 `PythonPlugins` folder.

-#### String Datarefs

-X-Plane UDP only allows to fetch dataref values one by one.
-Retrieving a string is a tedious process because each character has to be fetched individually.

-To collect string-typed datarefs, the **Cockpitdecks Helper** plugin needs to be installed in XPPython3 `PythonPlugins` folder.
-It collects the entire string and then broadcasts it as a whole string, not individual characters.

-See [[String Datarefs]] for details about this.

-### Cockpitdecks Helper Plugin Installation

 Cockpitdecks Helper Plugin is written in the python language.
 So it needs the [XPPython3](https://xppython3.readthedocs.io/) X-Plane plugin installed.
 XPPython3 plugin allow for execution of python code *inside* X-Plane.

 Cockpitdecks XPPython3 plugin is located in the